 - Malnutrition.
 Diarrhea, abdominal pain and cramping may make it difficult for you to eat or for your intestine to absorb enough nutrients to keep you nourished.
 It's also common to develop anemia due to low iron or vitamin B-12 caused by the disease.

 - Other health problems.
-Crohn's disease can cause problems in other parts of the body.
-Among these problems are anemia, skin disorders, osteoporosis, arthritis, and gallbladder or liver disease.
+Crohn's disease can also cause problems in other parts of the body.
+Among these problems are low iron (anemia), osteoporosis, arthritis, and gallbladder or liver disease.

 Your doctor will likely use a combination of tests to help confirm a diagnosis of Crohn's disease, including: